jeanruggiero/lighthouse/README.md

     *****************************************************

-## The Fine Print

-Lighthouse is machine dependent at the moment; it only works on Linux.
-Efforts may be made in the future to make it more portable.

 ## API Reference

-#### `void run(int (*test_func)(void))`
+#### `run(func_name)`

-For each test function you'd like to run, call `run` with a pointer to the test function.
+For each test function you'd like to run, call `run` with the name of the test function.
 Run will execute your test function and keep track of the total number of tests run.

-#### `int failed(void)`

-If you reach a failure condition (i.e., you called the function you're testing and it didn't do what it was supposed to) in your test function, `return failed()`. `failed` will keep track of how many tests have failed, and print the results of your test to the terminal.

-#### `int success(void)`
+#### `assert(condition)`

-If none of the failure conditions in your test method are met, `return success()`. `success` keeps track of the number of tests passed, and prints the results of your test to the terminal.
+Pass a conditional statement to `assert` to indicate the intended behavior of your functions.
+If the condition fails, that will cause the test to fail.
+It will print an assertion error message to the console.

 #### `void print_testing_summary(void)`